Whether you’re planning an afternoon hike or a long, multi-day trek, a backpack is one of the most invaluable tools you’ll have on your journey.

 - 【Durable Material】This backpack is made of high quality tear and water resistant nylon fabric,heavy duty metal zippers and enhanced by bar-tacks at major stress points provide long-lasting durability against daily activities.The extra strength provided by the double-layer bottom piece makes it possible to carry more stuff.

 - 【Compact & Comfortable】It weighs only 1 pounds, can easily fold into its own pocket for storage,and unfold it when you need it.
+Perfect all-purpose carrying bag for traveling , easily fit in the luggage.
 Breathable mesh shoulder straps with plentiful sponge padding help relieve the stress from your shoulder.
 The chest clip with a whistle buckle work perfectly to distribute the pack’s weight and keep it steady and centered.
-A must have for sports , hiking, camping and traveling.
+A must have for sports , hiking and camping.

 - 【Purchase Tips】- If there is any problem, just contact with us, we will handle with it immediately.